 ZC: We also find this to be true.
-In these income classes we see more glass and masonry being used.
-This is more predominant in stone and granite clad, lower part of the building where people can see and touch the façade.
-And of course, the difference in material quality cannot be perceived on higher floors, where pre constituted stone and precast is preferred.
+In these income classes, we see more glass and masonry being used.
+This is more predominant in the stone and granite-clad, lower part of the building where people can see and touch the façade.
+And of course, the difference in material quality cannot be perceived on higher floors, where pre-constituted stone and precast is preferred.

 ZC: It is fundamental while considering the external aesthetic of the building façade.
 A simple harmonious expression is preferred, taking careful consideration of the activity or internal use of the building.
 The building should be an honest expression externally of what is inside – the servant and server space.

-WFM: What are the hurdles faced by the building designer while collaborating the view of the façade consultant, fabricator, contactors, etc?
+WFM: What are the hurdles faced by the building designer while collaborating on the view of the façade consultant, fabricator, contractors, etc.?